Audition (Production) – “Mules” by Winsome Pinnock

 Mules was commissioned by Clean Break Theatre Company and premiered at the Royal Court Upstairs in April 1996.
 Winsome Pinnock is an award-winning British playwright, described in The Guardian as “the godmother of black British playwrights”.

 The play is primarily set in Kingston and London.
 At the heart of the play is the story of a young runaway (Allie) and two Jamaican sisters (Lyla and Lou) who fall under the spell of an influential and rather glamorous drug-runner (Bridie).
 There are 12 characters in the play (all female) and traditionally the play has been performed using 3 actors only.
-For this production, the intention is to cast 6-8 actors playing the 12 roles, as a way to afford more opportunities to female actors.
+For this production, the intention is to cast up to 8 actors playing the 12 roles, as a way to afford more opportunities to female actors.
 This play will appeal to character actors, who are comfortable working in an ensemble and open to experimenting with accents and range.
 We do have dialect coaches to assist with accents.

 Bridie [40s, black, has an American accent, but must be able to lapse into a Jamaican accent]